paolomonella/ursus/documentation.md

 	- Its content belongs to the LL.

-## A problematic abbreviation for 'quod'
+## Abbreviations that might have different encodings

-In 1r, column 2, line 6 (and probably also in lines 2[?]), there is a peculiar abbreviation for 'quod': a 'q' is followed by a 'd' whose ascending trait is crossed by a horizontal stroke.
+In 1r, column 2, line 6 and elsewhere, there is a peculiar abbreviation for 'quod': a 'q' is followed by a 'd' whose ascending trait is crossed by a horizontal stroke.
 This could be interpreted and encoded in two ways:

 (a) the 'd with horizontal stroke' is a peculiar grapheme (that might be encoded with Unicode 'ð'), so the code would be: